Advances in photocathode development for PICOSEC Micromegas precise-timing detectors

-In parallel, a recirculating gas system is under evaluation to reduce gas consumption and allow prolonged operation with minimal or no fresh gas injection.
-Further activities include the characterisation of a UV-sensitive photon-detection prototype.
-Together, these activities define the next steps toward a robust and scalable precise-timing detector technology.
+Additionally, a new design of a non-bulk PICOSEC Micromegas detector built on the MgF$_2$ radiator to improve pre-amplification gap uniformity is being developed.
+Further activities include the characterisation of a~UV-sensitive photon-detection prototype.
+Together, these developments define the next steps toward a~robust and scalable precise-timing detector technology.